Dynamic model of quality improvement using quantity incentive contract

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Zhang, Sidong, "Dynamic model of quality improvement using quantity incentive contract" (2008).
 Business Administration - Dissertations.
-Paper 13.
+13.